FabricMC/yarn/README.md

 ## Contributing

-Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP) is **completely forbidden**.
-It is also good to consult name changes with other people via pull requests.
+Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP) is **completely forbidden** without explicit permission from the owners of said mappings.
+It is also good to consult name changes with other people - use pull requests or our IRC (#fabric @ irc.esper.net) to ask questions!

 WIP mapping guidelines are available [here](https://docs.google.com/document/d/15fHL-WgK0uMPAy-WJbQtxrfOVLJNlfasjsnt_wruOXA/edit).
 Feel free to contribute.
-It is also good to discuss naming schemes with the developers on IRC or inside a pull request.

 ### Getting Started
 1. Fork and clone the repo